thejud/text-processing-cookbook/README.md

     # zero indexed, easy to get many columns
     cat data | scut -f '2 1'

+    # negative columns are removed
+    cat data | scut -f 'ALL -1'

-### for CSV data, use csvcut
+### to extract columns from CSV data, use csvcut

 `csvcut` is part of the `csvkit` suite

 ## Transformation tools

-There's not a really clear line between extraction and transformation.

 perl is my tool of choice for many line-oriented transformations.
 It's worth learning a few tricks, and invensting some time in either perl, sed or awk.

 ### General transformation with perl -pE and -nE